My Quiet Kitchen

 • Vegan Turkey Roast

-• Holiday Chickpea Loaf With Wild Rice
+• Holiday Chickpea Loaf

 • Classic Seitan Roast

-• Beyond Meatloaf With Shiitake Stuffing
+• Beyond Meat Meatloaf With Stuffing

 Substitutions

-• Tapioca starch - feel free to sub arrowroot or additional corn starch if you don't have tapioca.
+• tapioca starch - feel free to sub arrowroot or additional corn starch if you don't have tapioca.

-• Cashews - I haven't tested the recipe with a different nut or seed, but I suspect raw sunflower seeds would be a great nut-free option.
+• cashews - I haven't tested the recipe with a different nut or seed, but I suspect raw sunflower seeds would be a great nut-free option.
 I often use them in creamy salad dressings and vegan cheeses when I want an alternative to cashews.

-• Chickpea miso - lately I've had a difficult time finding chickpea miso in stores, which is a shame because it's amazing!
+• chickpea miso - lately I've had a difficult time finding chickpea miso in stores, which is a shame because it's amazing!
 If you can't find chickpea, white miso is the best option.

-• Vegan butter - this additional fat helps the breadcrumb topping crisp up; feel free to use olive oil instead.
+• vegan butter - this additional fat helps the breadcrumb topping crisp up; feel free to use olive oil instead.

 Equipment